AriavB/AriavB/README.md

 - 👋 Hi, I’m @AriavB
-- 👀 I’m interested in hi-techn and backend development in particualr
+- 👀 I’m interested in hi-tech, the web, management and backend development
-- 🌱 I’m currently learning about investing and playing live music
+- 🌱 I’m currently playing live music and learning capital investing
 - 💞️ I’m looking to collaborate with creative and passionate people
 - 📫 You can reach me on linkedin, facebook, instagram and twitter